-6.18 HKSCC collects Mainland Settlement Deposit from a CP who participates in the trading of China Connect Securities.
-This is to cover the credit risk as a result of a CP's failure to meet its money obligations in respect of the CNS positions in China Connect Securities.
-The Mainland Settlement Deposit requirement is calculated based on 20% of a CP's average daily buy turnover and contract value of overdue short positions in China Connect Securities and sell turnover in China Connect Securities for SPSAs in the previous month.
-This requirement is determined on a daily basis and any shortfall in

-Mainland Settlement Deposit is collected via day-end Direct Debit Instruction.
-Refunds on excesses in Mainland Settlement Deposit are made on the 10th business day of each month via day-end Direct Credit Instruction42.

-6.19 In addition, if trigger conditions are met, a CP shall on demand pay the intra-day Mainland Settlement Deposit to HKSCC by 3:30 pm on the same day when such intra-day shortfall amount exceeds the tolerance limit of RMB 5 million43.
+- 6.19 HKSCC collects Mainland Settlement Deposit from a CP that participates in the trading of China Connect Securities.
+This is to cover the credit risk as a result of a CP's failure to meet its money obligations in respect of the CNS Positions in China Connect Securities.
+The Mainland Settlement Deposit requirement is calculated separately for each China Connect Market based on 20% of a CP's average daily buy turnover and contract value of overdue short positions in China Connect Securities and sell turnover in China Connect Securities for SPSAs in the previous month.
+This requirement is determined on a daily basis and any shortfall in Mainland Settlement Deposit is collected via day-end Direct Debit Instruction.
+Refunds on excesses in Mainland Settlement Deposit are made on daily basis starting from the day ChinaClear conducts its collection or refund of the relevant deposit from or to HKSCC after its monthly review in respective China Connect Markets to the last business day of that month via day-end Direct Credit Instruction. - 6.20 In addition, a CP shall pay the intra-day Mainland Settlement Deposit to HKSCC by 2:00 pm on the same day when such intra-day shortfall amount of all China Connect Markets exceeds the tolerance limit of RMB 5 million.